 - Technical writing and editing

-- Collaboration and coordination across Research and Engagement units: UMass Innovation Institute, Office of Grants and Contracts Administration and the Research Business Managers Network
+- Collaboration and coordination across Research and Engagement units: UMass Innovation Institute, the Office of Pre-Award Services, and the Office of Post Award Management)

 - Investigator-initiated workshops for early planning/development of potential large-scale proposal opportunities